Lobbying by sitting Illinois lawmakers under scrutiny

 Some ethics advocates suggest prohibiting legislators from earning any outside income.
 Others counter that would discourage talented people from seeking office.
 The base legislative salary is $69,464.

 Rep. Michael Zalewski, a Riverside Democrat, last registered as a Chicago lobbyist in 2015 when he worked for a law firm that required more active intervention with city officials on clients’ behalf.
-His new law firm represents dozens of gambling interests, and this year he relinquished his involvement in legislation to legalize sports betting after facing criticism, even though he had sought an opinion from the House ethics officer, who had OK’d his participation.
+His new law firm represents dozens of gambling interests, and this year he relinquished his involvement in legislation to legalize sports betting after facing criticism, even though he had sought an opinion from the House ethics officer, who had approved his participation.

 “There will be a conversation in the very near future about what lobbying entails at the state and local level and the times when, as an attorney or as a member of another profession, you’re required to register because you’re meeting with a government official,” Zalewski said.
 “It’s all getting harder and harder to navigate.”